Reeseville Ridge Nursery

 Malus coronarius Native Sweet Crabapple

 Native green fruited crab with pure pink flowers and attractive gray winter bark.
 Very susceptible to leaf scab and rust which often defoliates the tree in late summer.
 Useful in natural settings.
-Zone 4. sold out
+Zone 4. pots 4.00 June 2020

 Malus ioensis Native Prairie Crabapple